Azzyew/note-taking-app/README.md

 # Note taking app

-Create and store notes
+Create, edit and store notes

 ## TODO

--   [ ] User can create a note
+-   [x] User can create a note
--   [ ] User can edit a note
+-   [x] User can edit a note
--   [ ] User can delete a note
+-   [x] User can delete a note
--   [ ] When closing the browser window the notes will be stored and when the User returns, the data will be retrieved
+-   [x] When closing the browser window the notes will be stored and when the User returns, the data will be retrieved

+Inspired by John Smilga todo project (https://github.com/john-smilga/javascript-basic-projects/tree/master/14-todo)